adrianh/adrianhoward.com-hylia/src/posts/faster-horses.md

 >
 > – Henry Ford **did not say this**

 This quote often gets thrown at product and user research people as a reason not to talk to customers and end-users.
-Here's me [ranting at UX Bristol for three minutes](https://vimeo.com/281653646) on why it's dumb and wrong.
+Here's me [ranting at UX Bristol for three minutes](https://vimeo.com/281653646) on why it's foolish and wrong.

 <iframe src="https://player.vimeo.com/video/281653646" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>